kingzamzon/docs/docs/oauth.md

 ---
-sidebar_position: 5
+sidebar_position: 7
 ---

-# Lit Oauth Integrations
+# Oauth Integrations

 We've created oauth integrations with Zoom and Google Drive to provide the ability to protect Zoom meetings or Google Drive files using the Lit Protocol.